Monitor Lizard vs Komodo Dragon-AnimalBehaviorCorner

 Are Monitor Lizards and Komodo Dragons the Same?

-No, Monitor Lizards and Komodo Dragons are not the same.
-While they are both species of large, predatory lizards, they belong to different families and have distinct physical and behavioral differences.
+No, Monitor Lizards and Komodo Dragons are distinct species.
+They belong to different families, have different habitats, and exhibit unique physical and behavioral differences.

-Which Is Bigger the Monitor Lizard or the Komodo Dragon?
+Which Is Bigger: Monitor Lizard or Komodo Dragon?

 Conclusion